This is an extremely important campaign that could require legal action.

-Please chip in to help reach more participants or towards legal efforts.
+Please chip in to help reach more participants or towards our legal efforts.

 Enter any amount.
-Create as much impact as you want.
+Click YES.
+Create as much impact as you can.

-* You’ll be directed to a secure page managed by PayFast after you click YES.
+* after you click YES you’ll be directed to a secure page managed by PayFast

 DearSouthAfrica.co.za is a free service made available to everyone.
-Without your contribution we would not be able to provide this public participation service.
+Without your contribution we would not be able to provide this public participation platform.

 Thank you!